-The Worst and Best Things to Eat for Your Heart
+The Worst & Best Things to Eat for Your Heart, According to a Dietitian

 What you eat and what you don't eat plays a pretty large role in your heart health.
 Of course, genetics and other lifestyle factors are important too.
 Cardiovascular disease is the leading cause of death worldwide—and in the U.S. it accounts for about 1 of every 3 deaths.
 Deaths from heart disease have been declining over the past four decades, but the decline has stalled in the last few years.

-Here EatingWell outlines what you should, and shouldn't, be eating for your heart health.
+Here we outline what you should eat more of and what you should be limiting for your heart health.

 Americans on average take in 3,400 milligrams of sodium each day.
 That's a third more than the dietary guidelines daily recommended limit of 2,300 mg (about 1 teaspoon salt) and more than double the 1,500 mg suggestion for adults age 51 and older and for anyone who is salt-sensitive (e.g., people who are African-American, those with high blood pressure, diabetes or chronic kidney disease)—which is about half the U.S. population.
 (The American Heart Association's recommendations differ, though: they advise everyone to cap their sodium at 1,500 mg each day.)

 Cutting your sodium intake can help lower high blood pressure, and also reduce your risk of developing high blood pressure, cardiovascular disease, and stroke.
 Consuming too much sodium has also been linked with kidney stones, gastric cancer, osteoporosis, and asthma.

 One of the easiest ways to cut back on your salt intake is to not add it if you can't taste it.
 In other words, don't add salt to boiling water for pasta or potatoes, but add it to a dish at the end of cooking, when its impact will be strongest.